Felix-Hz/aws-wordpress-cdk/README.md

 <details>
 <summary><strong>Secure</strong></summary>

 My architecture is designed with security in mind.
 I utilize Virtual Private Cloud (VPC) to isolate resources, ensuring that only authorized traffic can access my infrastructure.
 Security groups are used to control inbound and outbound traffic at the network level.
-Additionally, I could employ AWS Web Application Firewall (WAF) to protect the site against common web exploits and attacks.
+I could also employ AWS Web Application Firewall (WAF) to protect the site against common web exploits and attacks.

 </details>
 <details>
 <summary><strong>Performant</strong></summary>

 Elastic Compute Cloud (EC2) hosts the CMS app servers, deployed in Auto Scaling Groups to dynamically adjust capacity based on demand.
-Content Delivery Network (CDN) like CloudFront could accelerate the content delivery by caching static assets closer to end-users, reducing latency and improving load times.
+Depending on customer requirements, a CDN like CloudFront could accelerate the content delivery by caching static assets closer to end-users, reducing latency and improving load times.

 </details>
 <details>
 <summary><strong>Scalable</strong></summary>

-My architecture is built to scale as the workload grows.
-Auto Scaling Groups allow to automatically add or remove EC2 instances based on demand, ensuring that the application can handle fluctuations of traffic without intervention.
+Auto Scaling Groups allow to automatically add or remove EC2 instances based on demand, ensuring that the application can handle fluctuations of traffic elegantly.
 Additionally, I utilize Multi-AZ deployments for high availability, distributing my resources across multiple Availability Zones to increase fault tolerance.

 </details>
 <details>
 <summary><strong>Cost-effective</strong></summary>
-I optimize costs by utilizing AWS services efficiently.
-For database storage, I utilize Amazon RDS, which offers cost-effective and scalable database solutions.
-Amazon S3 is used for storing static assets, providing durable and low-cost storage for my application.
 By leveraging managed services and pay-as-you-go pricing models, I can minimize infrastructure costs while still meeting my performance and scalability requirements.
 </details>

 ### References